mvk/sshadder/README.rst

 What is actually happening
 --------------------------

-Given config file ``.sshagent.yml`` and master password, the utility adds all the ssh key files using their passwords ``YAML`` file keeps the key passwords encrypted using simple-crypt package.
+Given config file ``.sshagent.json`` and master password, the utility adds all the ssh key files using their passwords ``JSON`` file keeps the key passwords encrypted using simple-crypt package.
 Each password is encrypted and then encoded using ``Base64`` and added to the key item.
 The text file is kept as it is now - text file.